DoctorMcKay/node-steam-user/README.md

 Emitted when we receive our full nickname list from Steam, which should be shortly after logon (automatically).
 You can access it via the [`myNicknames`](#mynicknames) property.

+### nickname
+- `steamID` - The SteamID of the user whose nickname changed, as a `SteamID` object
+- `newNickname` - The user's new nickname, or `null` if their existing nickname has been deleted

+**v3.23.0 or later is required to use this event**

+Emitted when a friend's nickname is changed somewhere else (that is, on the web or by another client sessions).
+This is not emitted in response to a `setNickname` call.

+This is emitted before the `myNicknames` property is updated, so you can compare with that object to see what it used to be.

 ### friendOrChatMessage
 - `senderID` - The message sender, as a `SteamID` object
 - `message` - The message text